ajaytal/projectHackDavis/README.md

 _How to run_:
 - `npm install` to install all dependencies
 - Run `mongod` and `mongo` on powershell after you have it installed
-- Run seed.js to seed the database with a few entries
+- Run `seed.js` to seed the database with a few books (completely optional)
 - `node index.js` to run the server
 - Go to http://localhost:3000/books/
 - _Note: to use Twilio API, you need to set up your own trial account.
-Instructions on `index.js`._
+Instructions available on `index.js`._